rbrt-weiler/sophos-sg-smtp-logparser/README.md

 * 10: Outfile could not be created
 * 11: Outfile could not be written to
 * 12: Outfile could not be synced to disk
+* 20: Gzip stream could not be created
+* 21: Gzip stream could not be written to
+* 22: Gzip stream could not be synced

 ## Output Formats